 He shot 42%.
 The previous four games (3-6) he shot 55%.
 He had 8 rebounds but 11 assists.
 He had the fourth highest usage rate on the team, their best player.
 Mike Bibby, Vlade Divac and Peja Stojakovic had the ball in their hands more which reaffirmed the Chris Webber story.
 He disappears in big moments.

-In the last five moment of regulation, Webber took one shot.
+In the last five minutes of regulation, Webber took one shot.
 He had 0 rebounds.
 In overtime, he took the first shot, a 20 footer and made it.
 He then missed two shots because of Shaq blocks.
 He missed a 20-footer and a three.
 And his best chance to get to the NBA Finals withered in the hot Arco Arena air.

 Webber followed that (2002) season with a 23.0 and 10.5 season but in the playoffs against Dallas tragedy struck, a devastating knee injury.
 He would need microfracture surgery.
 He had some good moments when he returned.
 In the playoffs against the Wolves, in game 4, he had 28 points and 8 rebounds, a win.
 But in game 7 in Minnesota he was no match for Kevin Garnett who poured in 32 points and 21 rebounds and 5 blocks.
 The series ended the way it usually ended for Webber, who if nothing else, was always unlucky.
 His series winning shot went in and out and Webber was defeated again.
 He was traded and spent time in Philly, Detroit and a second stint in Golden State before retiring.